Praise for The Sister Pact

 Enter Julian, Jenna’s childhood crush.
 He’s just moved back to town, and he’s struggling in school, so Jenna reaches out to him―anonymously―to help.
 Soon, their conversations are about so much more than class.
 She’s falling for him all over again, hard and fast.
 But would Julian still be interested in her if he knew who she really was?
 And can she find a way to take back her own narrative before she pushes away everyone she loves?

+A powerful story of sisterhood, young adult depression, and love.
 A suicide pact was supposed to keep them together, but a broken promise tore them apart.

 Allie is devastated when her sister commits suicide—and it’s not just because she misses her.
 Allie feels betrayed.
 The two made a pact that they’d always be together, in life and in death, but Leah broke her promise and Allie needs to know why.